MKrbm/jiro-fork/README.md

 API_URL=http://localhost:5001/api
 ```
 - `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` - The Google Maps API key.
 - `API_URL` - The URL of the API server.
-In development mode is `http://localhost:5001/api`.
+The default value is `http://localhost:5001/api`.
+    - When developing in docker, use ip address of the host machine instead of `localhost`.
+The port is `5001` by default.

 ## Run in docker container